GemmaButcher-dev/freestyle_dance/README.md

 3. Find the site informative, fun and engaging.

-  * The content is focused on informing what the dance genre is who is able to take part.
+  * The content is focused on informing what the freestyle dance genre is and who is able to dance for fun or take part in competitions.
   * The site offers information on the steps to take in order to compete or dance for fun.
-  * The hero images were chosen
+  * The hero images were chosen to meet engagement needs and add an element of fun.
   * The youtube iframe offers a visually stimulating and engaging experience and is appropriate for all ages making it appropriate for the intended audience.
-  * The decision was taking to change the hero image on the home page to one where the dancer was smiling in order to meet this criteria.
+  * The decision was made to change the hero image on the home page to one where the dancer was smiling in order to meet this criteria of the site being fun.
 The colour theme remains unchanged due to the back ground and image colour remaining the same.
-  * The user can engage with the site user by filling out the contact form on the contact page which can be viewed [here](docs/testing/contact_form_screenshot.png)
+  * The user can engage with the site and request further information by filling out the contact form on the contact page which can be viewed [here](docs/testing/contact_form_screenshot.png)

-4. Know what the next steps to take are.
+4. Know what the next steps to take are to learn to dance or compete.

+  * Information about what the dance genre is and who can take part is found on index.html.
   * The competition page offers information on what is required to be able to take part in competitions and how to go about it.
-  * External links to the Association of Dance and Freestyle professionals which lists qualified teachers and respective schools.
-This link is also found in the footer.
+  * External links to the ADFP which lists qualified teachers and respective schools.
+This link is also found in the footer on all pages.
   * The contact form on the contact page offers users the opportunity to contact the site owner for further information.

 5. Easily navigate to the facebook page to follow and interact.

   * There is a link to the facebook page in the footer on all pages allowing the user to navigate to the facebook page in one click.
   * The link opens in a new tab for ease of navigation.
   * The link is represented by the standard facebook icon.

+6. Be able to contact the site owner.

+  * There is a contact form on contact.html page that allows user to contact site owner.
+Successful submission of the form will lead to the submission.html page.
+This page automatically redirects back to the home page after 10 seconds to reduce cognitive overload.

+7. To be informed of and able to locate regulatory associations.

+  * Links to the regulatory association (ADFP) can be found in the footer in all pages and in hyperlinks in the copy where relevant.
+The association and its abbreviation is explained.

+8. Be able to see a video example of freestyle dancing.

+  * The iframe on the competition.html page is a youtube video of a competition in action showcasing the style and genre of dance and what a competition is like.

 #### Freestyle Fanatics can help dancers meet these goals by: